Last Updated on September 9, 2024 by John Coleman

 How to Fix:

-• Remove the old flapper and replace it with a new one, making sure to properly align it in the designated spot.
-Be sure to look at your old flapper and note it’s size, shape, and how it attaches to the overflow tube.
+Remove the old flapper and replace it with a new one, making sure to properly align it in the designated spot.
+Be sure to look at your old flapper and note it’s size (usually 2-inch or 3-inch), shape, and how it attaches to the overflow tube (the two points where it attaches.)
 This will allow you to purchase the correct replacement.

 The fill valve is responsible for filling the tank with water after each flush, allowing for proper flushing power.